-NHGIS is managed by the Minnesota Population Center at the University of Minnesota and funded by grants from the National Science Foundation and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+NHGIS is one of several IPUMS data integration projects housed with the Minnesota Population Center at the Institute for Social Research & Data Innovation at the University of Minnesota.
+The NHGIS project is funded by grants from the National Science Foundation and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

-- All standard census reporting areas since 1990
+- Boundaries for all standard census reporting areas since 1990

 - SABINS school attendance areas (2009-10, 2010-11, & 2011-12 school years)